ronangaillard/album-downloader/readme.md

 ### Bugs

-There are some known bugs :
-* If album is not found the script will crash
+There are no known bugs, but there may be issues with the encoder selected with ffmpeg, code needs to dynamicaly choose the encoder

+### History

+* 0.2.0 : Added viewing of top albums of a choosen artist, fixed a bug that would make the script crash if album was not found on last.fm